maas97/Todo-List-Laravel-Vue/README.md

-## The ".env" File is Removed From the GitIgnore file
+## Welcome to Todo List App
+This App is made with Laravel Vue.js

 If you are Cloning it From Github :